 According to demographic data, the average human life expectancy is increasing worldwide.
-This means that the populations of individual highly developed countries are getting old.
+This means that the populations of individual highly developed countries are growing old.
 It is expected that the proportion of elderly people in society will significantly increase over the next several years.
 The outbreak of the coronavirus pandemic in 2019 highlighted the need for the implementation of new technological solutions for everyday assistance for the elderly and people with disabilities.
-There have been many innovations to enhance everyday life, including the option of utilizing a companion robot to deal with global changes [1].
+Many innovations enhance everyday life, including the option of utilizing a companion robot to deal with global changes [1].
 Nowadays, technology has advanced to the point where devices are capable of assisting the elderly and people with disabilities.
-The companion robot's software enables it to perform a range of operations, starting from simply reminding one to take their medication, dressing them appropriately for the occasion, doing planned shopping, reading a timetable, or keeping company with the human [2].
-It is also a big help for blind people to get around outside.
+The companion robot software enables it to perform a range of operations, starting from simply reminding one to take their medication, dressing them appropriately for the occasion, doing planned shopping, reading a timetable, or keeping humans company [2].
+It also provides blind people with enormous assistance in moving around outside.
 A robot could replace a guide dog and, in addition, could describe the surroundings and assist when communicating with the outside world [3].

-Considerations concerning the companion robot are realised using different approaches depending on the type and scope of scientific and implementation research.
-One of the more frequently considered approaches to the companion robot is the issue of ensuring an appropriate level of security in the transmission of information between the robot and its surroundings [4].
-This is because the companion robot is a servant robot that is used for work that is time-consuming or requires a lot of physical or intellectual effort from humans.
+Considerations concerning companion robots are realised using different approaches, depending on the type and scope of scientific and implementation research.
+One of the more frequently considered approaches to companion robots is the issue of ensuring an appropriate level of security in the transmission of information between the robot and its surroundings [4].
+This is because a companion robot is a servant robot that is used for work that is time-consuming or requires a lot of physical or intellectual effort from humans.
 Models of autonomous robots for industrial purposes are rather well-developed.
-Designing such a robot is made all the easier because it moves in a well-characterised space, and the changes taking place in it are not dynamic.
+Designing such a robot is significantly facilitated because it moves in a well-characterised space, and the changes occurring in it are not dynamic.